 Local LWVFRA Plan: To research, prepare, and develop a partnership presentation to the public (target Spring 2023 in time for elections under the new district boundaries).
 We will examine the issues facing our regional justice system and the array of people in decision-making roles, from the officer on the streets, through magistrates, judges, prosecuting and defense attorneys, legislated crimes and sentences, the local prison authorities, and the parole boards.
 Key issues will be identified and explored with stakeholders who will be key in preparing a forum for League members and the general public.

-Related issues that may be explored include public access to information (e.g. the RRJ Board meeting minutes), use of cash bail and alternatives, legislated cap on salaries of defense attorneys for the indigent, use of “solitary confinement,” health care and constructive programming, and recently passed state legislation that allows the creation of civilian oversight boards with more authority than current citizen advisory groups.
+Related issues that may be explored include public access to information (e.g. the RRJ Board meeting minutes), use of cash bail and alternatives, legislated cap on salaries of defense attorneys for the indigent, use of “solitary confinement,” health care and constructive programming, and recently passed state legislation that allows the creation of local civilian oversight boards with more authority than current citizen advisory groups.

 Further Background and Framework: For example, our local jails receive oversight from the Virginia Board of Local and Regional Jails and is made up of nine members who are appointed by the Governor and subject to confirmation by the general assembly.
 The role of the board is to establish standards and guidelines for local and regional jails that are designed to guarantee the health, safety, and welfare of staff and offenders under its jurisdiction.
 More info at https://bolrj.virginia.gov/.